mlswg/mls-protocol/draft-ietf-mls-protocol.md

   referenced KeyPackage.

 * If a `PreSharedKeyID` is part of the GroupSecrets and the client is not in possession of the corresponding PSK, return an error.
+Additionally, if a `PreSharedKeyID` has type `resumption` with usage `reinit` or `branch`, verify that it is the only such PSK.

 * From the `joiner_secret` in the decrypted GroupSecrets object and the PSKs specified in the `GroupSecrets`, derive the `welcome_secret` and using that